raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

-## Challenge: Adapting your motor project
+## Challenge: Adapt your motor project

-This is a very open challenge with enormous room for freedom in what you do.
+This is a very open challenge to give you the freedom to make it your own.

-Take your project from the lest section, or another if you like, and turn it into something else, adapt it, improve it in some way you had not originally thought of!
+It's time to take your project from the last section (or use another if you like) and turn it into something else!
+You can adapt it and improve it in some way you had not originally considered.

 The changes could involve more making, more coding or both!
-There is no right or wrong.
+There is no right or wrong approach here.
 You are the judge of whether the change is an improvement or not.

-If you feel a bit overwhelmed by open possibilities, how about turning your creation into a _crazy golf_ obstacle where you have to try and get a ball past your moving obstacle?
+If you feel overwhelmed by open possibilities, how about turning your creation into a _crazy golf_ obstacle where you have to try and get a ball past your moving obstacle?

 The crazy golf idea doesn't need to end there.
 You could have a moving obstacle to try and get a remote control buggy past, or something else, like a Sphero.
 Use whatever you can get your hands on!